PowerISO can create Windows installation USB drive from ISO

 PowerISO will alert you that all data on USB drive will be

 destroyed.
 Please make sure that you have backed up the important files in

 the USB drive before clicking OK.

 The program will start writing USB drive, and showing the progress

-information.
+drive.
 You should get the message "Writing USB drive completed

-successfully." after the operation completes.
+successfully." after the process completes.

 If no errors occurred in the above process, you should now be

 all set to setup Windows from USB drive!